mcglow2/slurm-cluster-vagrant/README.md

 SLURM Vagrant Cluster
 =====================

 A demo SLURM cluster running in Vagrant virtual machines.
+Slurm is downloaded and built from source automatically.

 # Usage